hoanhan101/hraft/PROPOSAL.md

 For the initial design, after looking at some similiar systems such as etcd, Amazon DynamoDB, Consul, I realize that getting the consensus algorithm right is the most important job, which in this case is Raft.
-As long as I have all the nodes performs resiliently using the protocol, building a key-value store on top seems much more easier.
+As long as I have all the nodes perform resiliently using the protocol, building a key-value store on top seems much more natural.
 In other word, Raft does mosts of the heavylifting in the system.

 > This is my first assumption.
+I can't think of any design/architecture other
+> than Raft's itself.
 I will update this as I take a closer look at
 > Raft as well as other documents.